MasoumehVahedi/AgenticAI/OpenAI Agents SDK/README.md

 | **Use case**        | Small, composable steps in a workflow.| Split off a complete sub‑job to a specialist agent. |
 | **Implementation**  | `agent.as_tool(...)` → `FunctionTool` | Define a second `Agent(...)` with its own instructions and `handoff_description` |

+### The key difference between tools and hadoffs is:

+**Tools** are like function calls: you invoke the other agent, it does its bit, returns a result, and you carry on.
+**Handoffs** are a true transfer of control: you pass the rest of the workflow over to the receiving agent, and you don’t return.

 ---

 ### Example: Defining a Handoff Agent